dipenpratap/Software-Engineering-I/User Document.md

 ## Potential Users (Stakeholders)
+As we all know that transportation moves the world.
+Almost every adult in United States own atleast one if not several vehicle.
+We commute to work, home, school, parks, malls and we see the parking lots covers more area than the facility itself.
+Hence, it is very ovious that the parking system is one of the major components of any business.
+This program can be useful to manage the parking sysytem and make the whole process simpler, quicker and efficient.
 The potential users for this software would include the following groups:
 1. Parking Garage Owners
 2. Valet Parking Systems
 3. Business Enterprises